-- 1) You must purchase the LiveText Field Experience Edition.
-This is required for your fieldwork documentation and student teaching experience.
-Students who are admitted to the program after Spring 2015 will have LiveText included in the fees for EDU 111/511 Introduction to Teaching, and be provided an access code for an account. - 2) When you first navigate to the LiveText website (www.livetext.com), you will select the "Register" button to log in and create your own password. - 3) The "Dashboard" tab is your homepage. - 4) To create a new lesson plan, click on the "Documents" tab, then click on the "New" button (with the green plus-sign). - 5) Click on "Lesson Plans" under the "Utica College" bullet. - 6) Select "Utica College Lesson Plan Template, March 12, 2012." - 7) Once selected, click on the green "Create Document" button at the bottom of the page. - 8) Title the lesson plan and click on the "Ok" button. - 9) Click on the "Edit" button to add information about your plan, according to the section titles (i.e. Title, Rationale, Justification for Pedagogical Approach, etc.) - 10) Use the "Manage Content" feature to add or hide sections that pertain specifically to your course/instructor requirements. - 11) Use "Page Properties" in "Manage Content" to edit sections and to enable discussions on a page. - 12) Always remember to click "Save & Finish" when you are done working in each sub-section. - 13) When you are ready to submit your lesson plan, click "Send this document for review" at the top of the page. - 14) Type in the name of the individual to whom you wish to submit (generally, typing the individual's last name will work). - 15) Select the individual (select carefully if a choice appears!). - 16) Click "Submit for Review" - 17) Use the "Share this document" feature to get feedback from peers.
+- 4) To create a new lesson plan, click on the "Documents" tab, then click on the "New" button (with the green plus-sign). - 5) Click on "Lesson Plans" under the "Utica College" bullet. - 6) Select the appropriate lesson plan template. - 7) Once selected, click on the green "Create Document" button at the bottom of the page. - 8) Title the lesson plan and click on the "Ok" button. - 9) Click on the "Edit" button to add information about your plan, according to the section titles (i.e. Title, Rationale, Justification for Pedagogical Approach, etc.) - 10) Use the "Manage Content" feature to add or hide sections that pertain specifically to your course/instructor requirements. - 11) Use "Page Properties" in "Manage Content" to edit sections and to enable discussions on a page. - 12) Always remember to click "Save & Finish" when you are done working in each subsection. - 13) When you are ready to submit your lesson plan, click "Send this document for review" at the top of the page. - 14) Type in the name of the individual to whom you wish to submit (generally, typing the individual's last name will work). - 15) Select the individual (select carefully if a choice appears!). - 16) Click "Submit for Review" - 17) Use the "Share this document" feature to get feedback from peers.
 Other features at located at the top of the page allow you to copy, print, export, apply styles, and preview the document.